 California Parks & Recreation

-We focus our representation on California Park and Recreation employees that work at the parks throughout Humboldt and Del Norte Counties.
+We focus our representation on California Park and Recreation employees that work at the parks throughout Humboldt, Del Norte, Trinity, and Lassen Counties.

 Why Are Workers' Compensation Park Ranger Peace Officers cases different?